turingschool/career-development-curriculum/module_three/flower_exercise.md

 # Flower Exercise
 ## Taking Inventory of Who You Are to Help You Find the Best Fit

+[Slides for this session](https://docs.google.com/presentation/d/1ZxwdADE5YeyRl_mHAfcQW25QgLSALHo_iKu7eRLLfgg/edit?usp=sharing)

+Session Structure: 60 mins

+* Opening: why is this important?
+* Overview of Petals & Worksheets: How to do this inventory
+* Choose Your Own Adventure: Work Time
+* Group Sharing
+* Final Reflection & Share Out
+* Closing

+### Opening
+Close your eyes for a moment and think back to when you were a young child and you first thought about what you wanted to be when you grow up.
+Maybe you thought about

 What is important to you?
 What goals do you have for yourself?
 What kind of services do you want to provide?
 Where do you see your career going?
 Utilizing a job-hunting strategy that has an 84% success rate, you’ll complete a self-inventory to answer those questions and more in this session adapted from [What Color is Your Parachute](http://www.jobhuntersbible.com/) by Richard N. Bolles

-[Slides for this session](https://docs.google.com/presentation/d/1ZxwdADE5YeyRl_mHAfcQW25QgLSALHo_iKu7eRLLfgg/edit?usp=sharing)

 ## Learning Objectives:
 * Describe yourself in 7 different ways to enhance your professional story